 • Clothes should be comfortable, light in color, and fit loosely in warm weather.

-• Clothing may be layered according to personal preference in cold weather and gloves or mittens and ear–protecting caps should be worn to
+• Clothing may be layered according to personal preference in cold weather and gloves or mittens and ear–protecting caps should be worn to prevent frostbite.

 • Rubberized or plastic suits should NEVER be worn during exercise or the physical assessments.